joaovwfreire/Launchpad-Smart-Contract-on-Hardhat-/README.md

 # Launchpad - The Smart Contract

 A launchpad is a comprehensive Solidity smart contract in terms of concepts needed to understand.
 If done right, it should include the usage of good design patterns, oracles and factory contracts.
-A launchpad is A platform in which the end-user can purchase initial offerings.
+A launchpad is a platform in which the end-user can purchase initial offerings.
 In the ERC-20 offering there is a minimum amount of sales (soft cap).
 The smart contract will receive ETH as payment and upon a manual transaction, the sale will be finished.
 To avoid block timestamp manipulation by validators, a 900 seconds wait will be enforced before users are able to claim their tokens.
 In the ERC721 and ERC-1155 launchpads, however, users will be able to claim their assets immediately after purchasing.
 The ERC721 will utilize the Merkle tree data structure to host both Whitelisted and non-whitelisted sales.
 The ERC-1155 launchpad will have two modes: a normal drop and a dutch auction.
 It will utilize an Oracle to host sales directly in USDC.
+Due to code sizes, the ERC-1155 launchpad was not possible to have a factory pattern.

 # ERC-20 Sales Structure